abesford/seizzmic-site-0c00b/src/pages/index.md

     background: gray
     title: get your organisation working in more modern and internet-ready
     subtitle: >-
-      BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy
+      we are experts. we'll help you BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy
     features:
       - title: The Best Feature of Your Services
         image: images/feature1.png